Abarim Publications' online Biblical Hebrew Dictionary

 Theshura means gift, says BDB Theological Dictionary, as in a "thing brought or offered," but admits that this is "very dubious".
 Both traveling and giving are frequently undertaken in the Bible and if these words simply mean either, we would expect them to occur more often.
 And although the cognate languages have similar verbs that mean to travel, the Hebrew verb obviously veered off the collective meaning and adopted a different meaning.
 It's much more likely that this verb, and its derivative, essentially covers some kind of presentation.
 In Ezekiel 27:25 the ships present good.
 In Isaiah 57:9 folks present oil, and in 1 Samuel 9:7, Saul wonders what to present Samuel with.

-The assumed root שור (shur III) has equivalents in cognate languages, where it means to become raised or exited.
+The assumed root שור (shur III) has equivalents in cognate languages, where it means to become raised or excited.
 In the Bible only the derivatives occur:

 - The masculine noun שור (shur) means a wall (Genesis 49:22, Job 24:11).